Projects

 Glioblastoma is a highly aggressive brain cancer affecting otherwise healthy individuals, that remains a major unmet clinical need.
 The median time of survival from time of diagnosis is 12-14 months, and 30-50% patients fail to show a remission following temozolomide treatment, the first line of therapy.
 We are working to identify genomic biomarkers of temozolomide resistance, and discover novel epigenetic therapies for this devastating diagnosis.

-2. Pharmacological screens using novel epigenome-targeting molecule libraries against temozolomide resistant cell lines.
+Pharmacological screens using novel epigenome-targeting molecule libraries in patient-derived primary and recurrent GBM cell lines.

 algorithms for